MarcoLucidi01/ytcast/readme.md

 steps every time, also if the target device is turned off, `ytcast` tries to wake it up with [Wake-on-Lan][36]).

-as you maybe have already guessed, all this **can stop working at any time!** the weakest point is the YouTube Lounge api since it's **not documented** and `ytcast` depends heavily on it. moreover, **`ytcast` may not work at all on your setup!** I use and test `ytcast` with 2 devices:
+as you may have already guessed, all this **can stop working at any time!** the weakest point is the YouTube Lounge api since it's **not documented** and `ytcast` depends heavily on it. moreover, **`ytcast` may not work at all on your setup!** I use and test `ytcast` with 2 devices: